Four Major Deeds In Texas

 A special warranty deed is the answer for a grantor who does not feel comfortable granting a general warranty deed.
 A special warranty deed is more limited than a general warranty deed, and it only warrants that title is free and clear from other claims during the time period of the grantor’s ownership.
 It does not offer any protection for claims arising prior to the grantor’s ownership.

 The next major deed in Texas is a deed without warranty (or warranties).
 This type of deed is pretty self-explanatory—it is a conveyance of real property without any warranties.
 This type of deed is not advised because it could purport to transfer the entire interest when it actually doesn’t.
 Grantees should only accept this type of deed as a last resort.
 However, this deed is commonly used to clear up past title problems and can nevertheless be effective in transferring ownership.

 The last major deed in Texas technically isn’t a deed.
 A quitclaim doesn’t actually convey anything.
 It is more of a release—the signer is in effect releasing or relinquishing any claim of title to the transferee.
 However, the grantor may not even have an interest in the property, so title companies typically give little to no credence to most quitclaims.

-There are a variety of deeds that are recognized in Texas, but the four most common deeds seen are general warranty deeds, special warranty deeds, no warranty deeds and quitclaims.
-If you need a deed drafted or have any questions regarding these deeds or any other real property conveyance tools, please contact your attorney or us at (214) 821-2300.
+There are a variety of deeds that are recognized in Texas, but the four most common deeds seen are general warranty deeds, special warranty deeds, no warranty deeds, and quitclaims.
+If you need a deed drafted or have any questions regarding these deeds or any other real property conveyance tools, please contact us.